keithrbennett/keithrbennett.github.io/_drafts/simplify-your-code-with-lambdas-and-other-callables.md

 I hope I have been successful in persuading you to consider using callables for implementing variable predicates and actions.

 These are just two examples.
 I will stop here for the sake of brevity, but if you have any questions or suggestions for elaboration, please contact me.
-I am keithrbennett on Twitter and several other sites.
+I am keithrbennett on Twitter, Github, and several other sites.

 ----